NCP ERC FAQ

 Here you will find questions and answers on central issues regarding the ERC application process and how to conduct an ERC project.

-Three wooden dice with a question mark on their front are standing on a dark surface.
+Three wooden dice displaying question marks lying on a dark surface.
 The other sides of the dice are empty.

 Here you find important questions and answers about the application process and about conducting a European Research Council (ERC) project.
 This FAQ contains questions and answers also published in our newsletter.